PAYROLL CALCULATION PROCEDURE

 In both cases, workers may remain under their home social security legislation if the working period is less than 2 years.

-Employment termination may occur with a notice of one, three, or six months based on the employment contract.
-After termination, the employer must provide all the relevant documents, including the certificate for paid social insurances and income tax and a filled-in labor book.
+Employment can be terminated with a one, three, or six month notice, depending on the contract.
+After termination, the employee receives all the necessary documents, including their labor book and their certificates for income tax and social security payments.

-If the employer fails to submit the required notification within seven days, it will be subject to a fine of between 1500 BGN and 15 000 BGN.
+In case of failure by the employer to notify the NRA in due time, they will be subject to a fine of up to 15 000 BGN.